caleb-sideras/gox-starter/src/pages/docs/_markdown/index.md

-# Index
+# Index: Shared UI and State

 *__GoX__* provides a way to have UI that is shared between multiple pages

 ## index.html

-On navigation, if your desired route is within your current `index.html` group, it will preserve state, remain interactive, and not re-render.
-Layouts can also be nested.
+On navigation, routes that have the same `index.html` will preserve state, remain interactive, and not refresh the browser.

+\
-* Consider the following structure:
+Consider this directory structure:
 ```bash
 app                  (1)
  ├─ index.html